auth0/terraform-provider-auth0/MIGRATION_GUIDE.md

 The `roles` field on the `auth0_user` resource will continue to be available for managing user roles.
-However, to ensure a smooth transition when we eventually remove the capability to manage roles through this field, we recommend proactively migrating to the newly introduced `auth0_user_roles` resource.
+However, to ensure a smooth transition when we eventually remove the capability to manage roles through this field, we recommend proactively migrating to the newly introduced `auth0_user_roles` or `auth0_user_role` resource.
 This will help you stay prepared for future changes.

 <table>
 <tr>